samsonjs/repl-edit/Readme.md

 Typically you just type `require('repl-edit')` in node's repl and it will extend it with new commands, just like `.break` and `.clear` that come with node.

-You can also fire up a repl with editing capabilities by running `node-repl-edit` in your shell.
+(You can also fire up a repl with editing capabilities by running `node-repl-edit` in your shell)

 Commands
 ========